-The Department of Nursing has classrooms, a clinical skills lab, a simulation lab, and a health assessment lab in the Hannah Hylton Pedersen Nursing Building, located on Davis Street, and administrative offices, faculty offices, computer lab, clinical skills lab and student lounge in Heritage Hall immediately behind the Pedersen Building.
+The Department of Nursing has classrooms and clinical skills/health assessment labs, on the fourth floor of the Henderson Humanities Building.
+Administrative offices, faculty offices, computer lab, clinical skills lab, and student lounge in Heritage Hall.
 Nursing majors have clinical study and practice at a variety of institutions and health care facilities in both rural and urban settings.